jonshiach/graphics-labs/_sources/pages/10_Quaternions.md

 The angles that we use to define the rotation around each of the axes are known as **Euler angles** and we use the names **pitch**, **yaw** and **roll** for the rotation around the $x$, $y$ and $z$ axes respectively.
 To problem with using a composite of Euler angles rotations is that for certain alignments we can experience <a href="https://en.wikipedia.org/wiki/Gimbal_lock" target="_blank">**gimbal lock**</a> where two of the rotation axes are aligned leading to a loss of a degree of freedom causing the composite rotation to be "locked" into a 2D rotation.

 Quaternions are a mathematical object that can be used to perform rotation operations that do not suffer from gimbal lock and require fewer floating point calculations.
 There is quite a lot of maths used here but in this lab sheet I've focussed only on the bits you need to know to apply quaternions.
-If you are interested in the derviations of the various equations see [Appendix A - Complex Numbers and Quaternions](appendix-quaternions-section)
+If you are interested in the derviations of the various equations see [Appendix A - Complex Numbers and Quaternions](appendix-quaternions-section).

 Download and build the project files for this lab.